2149 Science Building

 Murfreesboro, TN 37132

-Biology is a rich and conceptually integrated field.
-How can students at all levels develop an appreciation for biology and be given opportunities to maximize their learning?
-Moreso, how can educators be prepared to facilitate this learning?
-My students and I study just a few aspects of these broad issues.
+Biology is a rich and conceptually-integrated field.
+How can all students develop an appreciation for biology and be given opportunities to maximize their learning in the subject?
+How can educators be prepared to facilitate this learning?
+My students and I study just a few of these broad issues.

 We conduct discipline-centered education research in the field of biology.
-We have a diversity of research foci situated in the complex classroom ecology formed between interactions of students, instructors, and biology content within various formal and informal learning environments.
+We have a diversity of research foci situated in the interactions of students, instructors, and biology content within various formal and informal learning environments.

-For current and updated news visit our Facebook page.
+For current and updated news from our research team visit our Facebook page.